arcee-ai/mergekit/docs/create_a_merge_method.md

 borrow an `unsqueeze(0)` view of each input, copying only for dtype conversion.
 Larger chunks stack outputs separately for each input.
 All inputs within a group must have matching shapes and devices.
 Dtypes are aligned during execution, including for sequential group kernels.
 Every group is checked before any kernel executes, and kernels must preserve the weight shape.
-Output order always matches logical group order, not bucket order.
 Dense strided inputs need not be contiguous; kernels reshape locally where needed.

-Merge methods do not truncate embeddings or repair incompatible tensors.
-Configure `tokenizer: {source: base}` to align inputs to the base vocabulary, or select `union` or a specific model's tokenizer.
-Vocabulary alignment, missing-token initialization, and padding happen before merging; hidden dimensions must already match.
+For inputs with different vocabularies, configure [`tokenizer`](../README.md#tokenizer-configuration) to align them before merging;
+hidden dimensions must already match.
 Direct tensor and state-dict callers must perform any alignment themselves.

 Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
 Linear and SLERP use float32 for float16, bfloat16, and float32 inputs, and float64 for float64 inputs.
 Linear accumulates into one buffer and normalizes before casting back to the input dtype.
 A zero coefficient sum in the working precision is rejected when normalization is enabled; nearly cancelling weights can lose accuracy.
-CPU execution may additionally cast the current input internally; no full-precision copy of every input is retained.

 The kernel receives a tuple of N tensors shaped `[B, *weight_shape]` and returns one tensor shaped `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not accidentally combine different outputs.
-Linear and SLERP have native batched implementations.
+See the built-in Linear and SLERP methods for examples.
-SLERP processes weights in chunks to bound full-precision inference scratch.
-Source tensors, packed inputs, outputs, and retained autograd graphs require additional storage.

 Ordinary parameters broadcast across groups.
 Use `PerGroupValues` to explicitly vary a parameter along the outer batch axis; the wrapper avoids ambiguity with shared